 Africa is a continent that consists of various official languages.
-South Africa has 11 total languages recorded as its official languages.
-Other than the official languages, many local and tribal languages are also used in the country.
+South Africa has 11 total languages recorded as its official languages, other than official languages, and many local and tribal languages are also used in the country.

-English is also listed as one in its official language list.
+English is also listed as one of its official languages lists.
 But in many countries of the continent, a very small population uses English as part of their daily conversations or any professional task.
 For example, English is listed as Botswana’s official business language, but hardly any of its population makes use of it in the referred context daily.

 Hence, Countries where English is known to be spoken well in daily life and as its official language are: